-Psoriatic arthritis is one of the most common forms of arthritis, after osteoarthritis and rheumatoid arthritis.
-The disease carries many of the same symptoms of osteoarthritis and rheumatoid arthritis; however, one distinguishing characteristic is the presence of psoriasis.
+Psoriatic arthritis, osteoarthritis, and rheumatoid arthritis are the most common forms of arthritis.
+Psoriatic arthritis has many of the same symptoms as osteoarthritis and rheumatoid arthritis; however, one distinguishing characteristic is the presence of psoriasis.
 In 85% of cases of psoriatic arthritis, individuals also experience psoriasis in addition to joint pain and inflammation.
 According to the National Psoriasis Foundation, 30% of individuals living with psoriasis will go on to develop psoriatic arthritis – with initial onset typically occurring in their 40s and 50s.
 The exact cause of psoriatic arthritis is as yet unknown; however, genetics and the environment are thought to play key factors.
 The majority of individuals diagnosed with psoriatic arthritis have a family member who has also been diagnosed with the disease, or who lives with psoriasis.
 Certain environmental conditions are thought to trigger the onset of the disease, such as viral or bacterial infections, or stress.

 85% of People with Psoriatic Arthritis have Psoriasis

-Psoriatic arthritis is an autoimmune disease, where the body attacks its own healthy joints.
-Chronic and progressive, there are five major types of psoriatic arthritis:
+Psoriatic arthritis is an autoimmune disease, where the body’s immune system attacks its own healthy joints.
+The disease is chronic and progressive, and there are five major types of psoriatic arthritis:

 Symmetric arthritis: Affecting the same joints on both sides of the body.
 This type of psoriatic arthritis has many overlapping symptoms with rheumatoid arthritis.